s6eskand/shopify_application_fall2021/README.md

 ### Live site: https://samimagerepo.vercel.app/

-This is an image repository built by Sam Eskanadr for the Shopify Fall 2021 Developer Challenge
+This is an image repository built by Sam Eskandar for the Shopify Fall 2021 Developer Challenge

 ### Tech Stack
 - Frontend